shamsasaeed/shamsa-github.io/ComicOctober12/README.md

 ## Process and Challenges:

 The process of our project consisted of regular meetings through which we discussed our different parts and combined our works together.
 The first part was of course creating the wireframe, which after discussing our comic, Shaikha took the initiative to create on the designing website Canva.
-Below are copies of parts of the wireframe:

 Moving forward we began working on the coding as well as display aspect of our actual website.
 Ensuring that we created original content and not utilized visuals that were remade by different websites, Shaikha began by sketching out the outline of the characters using Illustrator and Dhabia edited a set of backgrounds using Photoshop.
 Below are images that portray the process: